Principal parts: Ancient Greek

 One principal part can sometimes be predicted from another, but not with any certainty.
 For some classes of verbs, however, all principal parts can be predicted given the first one.

+Sanskrit

+Rather than providing the lexical principal parts like in Latin and Ancient Greek dictionaries, dictionaries in Sanskrit studies provide a single verbal root, which systematically derives every form by applying a set of rules.
+Any "irregularity" is expressed at this root through ten classes (or gaṇá) of present-stem formation.

 Germanic languages

 English

 Excluding four common irregular verbs, the principal parts of all other English verbs are the infinitive, preterite and past participle.
 All forms of these English verbs can be derived from the three principal parts.
 Four verbs have an unpredictable 3rd person singular form and the verb "to be" is so irregular it has seven separate forms.
 Lists or recitations of principal parts in English often omit the third principal part's auxiliary verb, rendering it identical to its grammatically distinct participial form.
 For example, the verb "to take" has the principal parts take – took – (have) taken.
 The verb "to bet" has bet – bet – (have) bet and the verb "to break" has break – broke – (have) broken.
 With irregular verbs the simple present 3S (he, she, it) is derived from infinitive+'s' with the exception of spelling changes such as catch – catches, fly – flies and teach – teaches, which follow the same rules for regular 3S verbs.